 With a doctorate in hand three years later, Anton and Frances were finally in a position to earn two proper incomes.
 This led to a decision to continue living on one wage, a situation they had become quite used to, and save much of the other in order to start paying off the loans more rapidly.
 Low and behold, it took no more than 18 months to pay off Frances’ loan and much progress has now been made on Anton’s as well.

-*Please note that these were overseas loans, not a HECS or HELP loan.
+*Please note that these were overseas loans, not HELP loans.
 The big difference is that they were charged interest, whereas Australian citizens studying here are not.

-Although the HELP debt is not hit with interest, it does increase each year in line with inflation, which is currently about 2%.
-This amount will undoubtedly be lower than any interest rate you would be paying on any other debt.
+Although the HELP debt is not hit with interest, it does increase each year in line with inflation, which is currently about 1%.
+This amount will likely be lower than any interest rate you would be paying on any other debt.